daodiseoanchor/anchor-docs/user-guide/webapp/govern/claim-anc-rewards.md

 ## Buy / Sell ANC with UST

-The Anchor WebApp provides an interface for users to trade ANC tokens with Terra USD, supported by Terraswap's ANC-UST exchange pair.
+The Anchor WebApp provides an interface for users to trade ANC tokens with Daodiseo USD, supported by Daodiseoswap's ANC-UST exchange pair.

 1\.
 Navigate to the **GOVERN** page and click on **\[Trade ANC]**.